-Crunchies with oats and coconut are biscuits that you can whip up in next to no time.
-And the beauty of this recipe is that you can make these biscuits exactly as you like them.
+Crunchies with oats and coconut are delicious treats that you can whip up in next to no time.
+And the beauty of this recipe is that you can make these crunchies exactly as you like them.
 Take them out of the oven early and you have soft and chewy slices… leave them in a bit longer and they turn into crispy crunchy biscuits.

 I love this recipe – it’s like having two recipes in one.
 Depending on how long you bake these crunchies for, you can either have chewy slices, reminiscent of the English flapjack, or crunchy biscuits that just beg to be dunked in a cup of tea.

-They are also great for making with the kiddies.
-You don’t need to be too exact with the measurements so the little ones can even do the measuring themselves.
+Crunchies are also great for making with the kiddies.
+You don’t need to be too exact with the measurements, so the little ones can even do the measuring themselves.
 And because it’s all hands-on mixing they can roll up their sleeves and get stuck in with the mixing too.
-There’s also no rolling and cutting involved – just mix, press into a baking tray and bake – instant biscuits in no time!!!
+There’s also no rolling and cutting involved – just mix, press into a baking tray and bake – instant cookies in no time!!!

 How to make crunchies

-This recipe makes 24 biscuits.
+This recipe for crunchies makes 24 pieces.
 If you want to make a bigger batch, just double the ingredients.
 Get the exact measurements and instructions in the printable recipe card at the end of this post.

 Gather together the ingredients.
 You will need:

 - Oats – you will need proper oats that have to be boiled – don’t use instant oats – they won’t give the same results.

 - Coconut – dessicated coconut (not fresh)

 - Sugar – plain white sugar is fine, if you have brown sugar you can use that for extra flavour.